1. In the Mirror – Field Music

-Harvest Moon was almost certainly a Wilkinson intervention.
-We’d been on a camping trip to Wales, intent on walking up Pen Y Fan, and we shared a car (refer back to the introduction of Old Man by Neil Young whilst driving down to the New Forest in 2003).
+Harvest Moon was almost certainly a Wilkinson intervention, played in a car on the way to Pen Y Fan, Wales.
 Harvest Moon, and the album of the same name, was recorded in 1992 as a kind of sequel to Neil Young’s Harvest recorded 20 years prior, to the extent that many of the same musicians appear on both and it was recorded on analogue devices to create the same sort of sound.

 One of things I really like about Field Music is that they don’t dress much different now to when I first saw them play live in October 2004.
 They obviously don’t give a flying one about the vagaries of fashion, which is the best way to be.
 I picture them cogitating on whose turn it is to wear a shirt.
 They don’t really do colour: navy blue, light blue, grey, olive drab, brown, khaki, black, white.
 A shirt may be accompanied by a suit jacket, a T-shirt with a cardigan.
 Press shots rarely reveal their feet, but they must surely wear shoes.
 Haircuts remain the same.